NicolasHug/nicolashug.github.io/_drafts/cython_notes.md

 stuff.

 This is neither a tutorial, nor an introduction to Cython.
-This is rather a list things I wish I knew before writing a few thousands lines of Cython code.
-I wish it will be useful to others!
+This is rather a list of things I wish I knew before writing a few thousands lines of Cython code.
+I hope it can be useful to others!

-# My workflow
+# Workflow

 My Cython workflow is pretty basic.
 Write code, compile, fix compilation errors, then run the tests...
 Nothing new here.
 There are a few